rowcased/rowcased.github.io/codewars.md

 <h3 id="solver"><br>1.
 Problem Solver</h3>

 I signed up with no skill, so kata first baffled me.
-So I studied other coders' solutions, read comments, used tutorials & documentation.
-I learned that solving a kata in multiple languages offered invaluable insights into coding as well as how to learn a new language rapidly.
+So I improved by studying other coders' solutions, reading comments, and using tutorials / documentation.
+I found solving a kata in multiple languages offered invaluable insights into coding as well as how to learn a new language rapidly.